What do Richard Roundtree (“Shaft”), Peter Criss (KISS drummer), and Montel Williams all have in common? They all had male breast cancer.

 Male breast cancer accounts for only 1% of all breast cancers

-The risk of developing it goes up as you age.
+The risk of developing male breast cancer goes up as you age.
 The average age of diagnosis in men is 68.
 While women have an overall risk of 1 in 9 of developing breast cancer, for men it’s more like 1 in 800.

 There are many risk factors that can increase the odds of developing male breast cancer: